KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 - Responsive, mobile-first UI/UX design suitable for luxury e-commerce.
 - Clean and maintainable Stripe integration.
 - Reusable image upload component that supports multiple file uploads.
-- Successful collaboration with another developer using Git for version control (we kept merge conflicts to a minimum through branch management and communication via Slack while working simultaneously on separate components).

 ## Key Learnings

-Building such an interactive and interconnected frontend helped me gain a thorough understanding of React's capabilitiies (state management, hot reloading, and component-based architecture,  etc.).
-It was a great opportunity to use different packages, too.
+Building a highly interactive marketplace app helped me gain a thorough understanding of React's capabilitiies:

+- Modular component-based architecture (and the importance of separating concerns)
+- User-centric design (deciding how to implement the core layout, navigation, and checkout flow)
+- Integration of third-party services (Stripe, Cloudinary)
+- State management (passing props in the image reload component)
+- User authentication using local storage & creating protected routes

+I also gained valuable experience of working with another developer using Git for version control.
+We kept merge conflicts to a minimum through branch management and communication via Slack while working simultaneously on separate components.
+I really enjoyed working with Tony and I think we were both proud of the end result!

 ## Bugs